 Hot Season (April–May)

-Before packing your bags, don’t forget to read our guide on the Thai Digital Arrival Card—a must for a smooth entry into the Kingdom.
+Before packing your bags, don’t forget to read our guide on the Thai Digital Arrival Card—essential for a smooth arrival in Thailand.